- Directed By: James Wong

 |Domestic Box Office: $43,905,746||Overseas Box Office: $28,783,380|

-The One was a $49 million project setup at Revolution Studios, that had a financing slate deal with Sony, which would contribute 42.5% of the budget and 100% of the marketing costs.
+The budget for The One was $49 million and this project was setup at Revolution Studios, which had a financing slate deal with Sony, that would contribute 42.5% of the budget and 100% of the marketing costs.
 The movie was originally designed as a starring vehicle for The Rock, but he bowed out and Jet Li boarded the pic and landed a $9.5 million payday plus a lucrative backend gross points deal.
-Jet Li turned down a role in both Matrix sequels to star in this stinker, because they would not meet his asking price and offered $3 million with no backend for an 11 month shoot.
+Jet Li turned down a role in both Matrix sequels to star in this film, because they would not meet his asking price and offered $3 million with no backend for an 11 month shoot.

 Overseas, The One performed inline with Li’s typical studio fare and not like a vfx heavy sci-fi action pic that Sony sold it as.
 The offshore cume was only $28.7 million.
 The worldwide total was $72.6 million and Sony would see returned about $39.9 million after theaters take their percentage of the gross, which would not cover P&A expenses and leave the budget in the red.